An Edible Mosaic™

 That stew had chunks of tender beef, carrot, and potato in a nuanced gravy with layers of flavor.
 It was thicker than the stew I was used to, and heartier as well.
 It was served on a cloud of mashed potatoes along with thick-sliced bread slathered with butter.
 They called it steak and ale stew, and recommended a porter to go along with it.

-This beef and ale stew is the easy version of that classic pub recipe.
-But I share a couple tricks to save time without sacrificing flavor.
+After much testing, this beef and ale stew is the best easy version of that classic pub recipe that I’ve come up with.
+I share a couple tricks to save time without sacrificing flavor.
 This recipe whips up in just an hour from start to finish, which means it’s doable even on a weeknight.

 Take a trip to London for dinner in your own kitchen with this English inspired beef stew!